ConfluxHQ/event-based-logging/README.md

 > Event-based logging uses compile-time `enum`-based event definitions when logging to make runtime diagnosis and team-member onboarding clearer and easier.

+## Benefits

+When implemented with teams empowered to make useful improvements, event-based logging can:

+1. Increase software reliability through improved definition of software behavior
+1. Provide a common interface between developers and Ops/SRE
+1. Increase operational awareness in developers
+1. Clean up logging: reduce “logorrhoea” (verbose logs)
+1. Help to prepare for approaches like Domain-driven Design (DDD) and Event-sourcing
+1. Reduce onboarding time for new team members

+Treat logging as a two-way communication channel between people building systems and people running systems; this could be two separate teams or it could be the same team at different times of the week.

 ## Principles

 Event-based logging is designed to be a simple, expressive approach to exploring failure modes and real-world operational behaviour for all kinds of software.